 Versailles is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Versailles is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Versailles who work in office and administrative support (12.18%), healthcare (11.63%), and teaching (8.07%).
+Overall, Versailles is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Versailles who work in healthcare (13.29%), office and administrative support (12.16%), and maintenance occupations (7.09%).

 As is often the case in a small town, Versailles doesn't have a public transportation system that people use for their commute.

-The education level of Versailles citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.28% of adults 25 and older in Versailles have a college degree.
+The percentage of adults in Versailles with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.77% of adults in Versailles have a bachelor's degree or advanced degree.

 The people who call Versailles home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Versailles residents report their race to be White, followed by Asian.
+The greatest number of Versailles residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Versailles include German, English, Irish, Scottish, and Italian.

 The most common language spoken in Versailles is English.
 Other important languages spoken here include Italian and Tagalog.